-But common sense tells you it does no good to hire a personal injury lawyer that focuses on car wrecks and motorcycle accidents, it is my job to help you recover money for your pain and suffering claim while making sure you can afford medical care for your injuries, get your medical bills paid and recover your lost wages.
-But what good is that if my attorney’s fees, your medical bills and the health insurance liens eat up all of the money you recovered. https://www.attorneydesmond.com/erisa-and-health-insurance-subrogation-claims/ That’s why I not only have to try and maximize the amount of money recovered on your personal injury but also, minimize the deductions that will lessen the amount your are able to put in your pocket.
-In essence, a good personal injury lawyer not only tries to recover as much money for you as they can with their right hand, they also try to minimize the deductions from that recovery with the left hand.
+But common sense tells you it does no good to hire a personal injury lawyer if that lawyer’s attorney’s fees, your medical bills and the health insurance liens eat up all of the money you recovered. https://www.attorneydesmond.com/erisa-and-health-insurance-subrogation-claims/ That’s why a good car wreck lawyer not only has to try and maximize the amount of money recovered on your personal injury claim but also, minimize the deductions that will lessen the amount your are able to put in your pocket.
+In essence, a good car wreck lawyer not only tries to recover as much money for you as they can with their right hand while minimizing the deductions from your personal injury settlement with the left hand.

 The Do’s of a car wreck claim:

 What Do I Do at the Scene of the Car Wreck?